fjcaluma/expense-tracker/README.md

 # Expense Tracker

-A full-stack web application for tracking personal expenses.
+A backend REST API for a web application to track personal expenses.

 ## Features
 - User authentication (JWT-based)